Meaning of parental responsibilities and their duration

 Who can be a guardian

-Parents can appoint a guardian for their children.
-The appointment must be confirmed by the court.
+Parents can appoint a guardian for their children, which must be confirmed by the court.
 When parents have not appointed a guardian, or the appointment has not been confirmed, it falls to the court, after hearing the family council, to appoint the guardian.

 Before appointing the guardian, the court must hear the minor.